foximaychik/noise_generator/README.md

 ```Processing
 tree_type = (int) random(0, num);
 ```
-Change "num" to number of your tree + 1.
+Change "num" to number of your tree.

 - Add cases to switch:
 ```Processing